aaronaddleman/aaronaddleman-academic/content/code/dev-env/versions/tfenv.md

 # - parent: Reference a parent ID if this page is a child.
 # - weight: Position of link in menu.
 ---

+## Why

+Terraform allows to create many resources on multiple cloud providers.
+Very helpful if you do not appreciate the CloudFormation or other Cloud Provider solutions to do automatic provisioning while storing state to plan changes for future updates.
+As terraform versions change, its nice to use [tfenv](https://github.com/tfutils/tfenv) to select and switch between multiple versions.

+## Selecting the version

+Creating the file in a project's root directory called `.terraform-version` will automatically help `tfenv` select the version your project wants to use.